-The evidence may include sand, gravel, adhesives, tapes, dirt, soil, bullet fragments, etc., when all the trace evidence is identified; then, further proceeding will be carried out.
+The evidence may include sand, gravel, adhesives, tapes, dirt, soil, bullet fragments, etc.; when all the trace evidence is identified; then, further proceedings will be carried out.

 In case of the collapse of a building, it is essential to have basic in-service loading knowledge about the structure.
 Viewing the collapsed building will provide you with this knowledge.
-For instance, in the case of a bridge collapse, a photograph was taken by a commercial airliner a few minutes before the incident.
+For instance, in the case of a bridge collapse, a commercial airliner took a photograph a few minutes before the incident.
 This photograph enlightened us regarding the load on the bridge at the time of the incident.

-It is also vital to ensure that the material properties comply with design specifications.
+Ensuring that the material properties comply with design specifications is also vital.
 Therefore, collecting the samples and storing them for testing purposes is crucial.
 It is also essential to record the dimensions of connections to ensure that dimensions comply with design specifications.
-It is essential for the forensic contractor to record such information and not depend entirely on the information given in the design documents.
+The forensic contractor needs to record such information and not depend entirely on the information given in the design documents.